aluna026/body_position_classification_ms/README.md

 Please cite the publication of record if you use data or code in your own project.
 The best current citation for this work is:

-Franchak, J. M., Tang, M., Rousey, H., & Luo, C. Long-form recording of infant body position in the home using wearable inertial sensors.
-Manuscript to appear in *Behavior Research Methods*.
+Franchak, J. M., Tang, M., Rousey, H., & Luo, C. Long-form recording of infant body position in the home using wearable inertial sensors. *Behavior Research Methods*. https://doi.org/10.3758/s13428-023-02236-9

 The manuscript contains links to other data sources and example participant data: https://padlab.ucr.edu/2024-FranchakTangRouseyLuo-BRM.pdf